quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Fragmentation and Reassembly Attacks

-An adversarial endpoint might intentionally fragment the data on stream buffers in order to cause disproportionate memory commitment.
-An adversarial endpoint could open a stream and send some STREAM frames containing arbitrary fragments of the stream content.
+An adversarial sender might intentionally send fragments of stream data in order to cause disproportionate receive buffer memory commitment and/or creation of a large and inefficient data structure.

+An adversarial receiver might intentionally not acknowledge packets containing stream data in order to force the sender to store the unacknowledged stream data for retransmission.

-The attack is mitigated if flow control windows correspond to available memory.
+The attack on receivers is mitigated if flow control windows correspond to available memory.
 However, some receivers will over-commit memory and advertise flow control offsets in the aggregate that exceed actual available memory.
 The over-commitment strategy can lead to better performance when endpoints are well behaved, but renders endpoints vulnerable to the stream fragmentation attack.

-QUIC deployments SHOULD provide mitigations against the stream fragmentation attack.
-Mitigations could consist of avoiding over-committing memory, delaying reassembly of STREAM frames, implementing heuristics based on the age and duration of reassembly holes, or some combination.
+QUIC deployments SHOULD provide mitigations against stream fragmentation attacks.
+Mitigations could consist of avoiding over-committing memory, limiting the size of tracking data structures, delaying reassembly of STREAM frames, implementing heuristics based on the age and duration of reassembly holes, or some combination.